clinicedc/edc-pharmacy/README.md

 ### Usage

-	User should add a Protocol to the system database, then add Sites that are linked to the aforementioned Protocol.
+	User should add a Protocol to the system database then add Sites that are linked to the aforementioned Protocol.
 	From therein, Patients from a particular Site can also be added to the 	database.
 	Furthermore, Medications depending on a particular Protocol can also be added to the database.
 	Whenever the user dispenses a prescription, he/she should add the Dispense to the system, indicating the Patient, Medication and other information relevant during dispensing eg drug dosage and frequency per day..